magiclamp32/RetroPie-Extra2/README.md

 Most of the scripts do work as is.
 These scritps are all going through retesting and cleanup to get them more inline with the new way of how scripts are writen in RetroPie.

-I have chagned the list below to show what has been tested to at least to install.
+I have changed the list below to show what has been tested to at least to install.
 I dont have all the games so I cant test them all

 Pull requests and issue reports are accepted and encouraged as well as requests.
 Feel free to use the issue tracker to send me any personal requests for new scripts that you may have.